jmacthefatcat/game-list/_games/path-of-exile.md

 ---
-title: 'Path of Exil'
+title: Path of Exile
-platform: 'Xbox One'
+platform: Xbox One
-completed: false
+in-progress: true
 notes:
-- ''
+- totally not diablo
 ---